 The Board prohibits certain items from being in school, on school premises or at school-sponsored activities away from the school, or on a school bus traveling to or from school or any school activity, function or event, or any other school sanctioned or authorized vehicle for transportation.
 It shall be a violation of this CSC for any student to possess any prohibited item.
-Possession of prohibited items may constitute Class II or Class III violations as set out in Topic 1.23.
+The following paragraphs list items and the action taken against those who possess them.
+The paragraphs do not reflect a complete listing of items prohibited in school, but contain the items most dangerous and most notable in society that should not be in schools.
+Other items may be prohibited at the discretion of the Principal and according to other stipulations in the CSC.

-Students are not to have in their personal possession, in their personal belongings (including book bags, lockers, vehicles, etc.), in school buildings, on school grounds, on school buses, or at any school-sponsored activity any prohibited items as listed in Topic 1.23
+A. Generally.
+Students are not to have in their personal possession, in their personal belongings (including book bags, lockers, vehicles, etc.), in school buildings, on school grounds, on school buses, or at any school-sponsored activity any of the items listed in paragraphs C or D below, or prohibited under paragraph E below.
+Prohibited items are grouped according to the class violation committed by possession of the item (See XXII, Classification of Violations and Consequences, below).